rednafi/rednafi.com/content/python/unix_style_pipeline_with_subprocess.md

 ...
 ```

-This works great when working with simple and synchronous workflows, but I got curious to
+This works great when you're carrying out simple and synchronous workflows, but it doesn't
+offer enough flexibility when you need to fork multiple processes and want the processes
+to run in parallel.
+I was working on a project where I wanted to glue a bunch of programs
+together with Python and needed a way to run composite shell commands with pipes, e.g.
+`echo 'foo\nbar' | grep 'foo'`.
+So I got curious to see how I could emulate that in
+Python.

-see how I could emulate that in Python.
-Turns out you can do that easily with
+Turns out you can do that easily with `subprocess.Popen`.
+This function allows for more
-`subprocess.Popen`.
-This function allows for more control over the subprocess.
-It starts
+control over the subprocess.
+It starts the process and returns a `Popen` object
-the process and returns a `Popen` object immediately, without waiting for the command to
+immediately, without waiting for the command to complete.
+This allows you to continue
-complete.
-This allows you to continue executing code while the subprocess runs in
+executing code while the subprocess runs in parallel. `Popen` has methods like `poll()` to
-parallel. `Popen` has methods like `poll()` to check if the process has finished, `wait()`
+check if the process has finished, `wait()` to wait for completion, and `communicate()`
-to wait for completion, and `communicate()` for interacting with stdin/stdout/stderr.
-For
+for interacting with stdin/stdout/stderr.
+For example:
-example:

 ```python
 import subprocess